top of page

 director

-In 2024, I had the pleasure of directing the Queensland premiere of FUN HOME for PIP Theatre in Brisbane, a show that received 3 Matilda Award nominations (including Best Musical and Best Performance in a Lead Role) and won the Matilda for Best Performance in a Supporting Role, Independent Production.
+In 2024, I had the pleasure of working with an amazing team, directing the Queensland premiere of FUN HOME, an independent production produced by PIP Theatre in Brisbane; a show that received 3 Matilda Award nominations, including Best Musical and Best Performance in a Lead Role, and winning the Matilda for Best Performance in a Supporting Role for the talented Micheal Enright as College Alison.

 1.png